 Hermione ignored him and pointed to a picture.
 “That’s Salazar Slytherin.
 Notice the ring on his finger.
 Just like the ring Harry described to us.”

-“Alright, and what about the locket?”
+“Alright, then what about the locket Harry showed us?”
 Ron asked.
 “Rather a bit of a girl thing for him to wear, right?”

 Hermione shook her head.
 “Not back then.
 It’s possible he made it or had it made for a lady, but…” She shrugged.
 “It’s also a good chance that he used it to keep a lock of her hair in it.”
 She pointed to a slight gleam near the edge of his robe’s sleeve.
 “He could have worn it as a bracelet and it’s been since placed on a necklace chain.”

 Ron shook his head slightly as he tried to work it out.
 Finally he nodded.
-“Alright, so Slytherin’s relics are shown in his picture.
-So what?”
+“Alright, Slytherin’s relics are shown in his picture.
+So?”

 Hermione sighed.
 She pointed to the next picture.
 “Godric Gryffindor.”
 This one was easy to see the Sorting Hat and the sword Harry had used their second year.